Waters of the United States (WOTUS)

 History of the Clean Water Act

 The Federal Pollution Control Act of 1948 was the basis for the Clean Water Act.
 In the 1960s, concern over human impacts on the environment via highway development and other activities grew.
 President Nixon went on to sign the National Environmental Protection Act (NEPA) in 1970, providing a requirement for environmental regulation for the federal government.
 With the new ability to extensively regulate environmental impacts, the Federal Pollution Control Act continued to evolve into the Clean Water Act.
-The Environmental Protection Agency implements additional policies under this act.
+The U.S. Environmental Protection Agency (EPA) implements additional policies and creates any proposed rule under this act.
+Outside of the rulemaking process, one of the other federal agencies given power under this act is the U.S. Army Corps of Engineers (USACE).
+The USACE oversees the permitting process for bodies of water under the protection of the CWA.

 History of the Waters of the United States Rule